THE PERVERSION OF GRACE

 We have no scriptural basis for believing that the blood continues to forgive our sins even though we are not participating in the program of redemption just described.
 The blood of Jesus covers only those who continue to walk in the light of God’s will for their lives.

-But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.
+But if we walk in the light as He is in the light, we have fellowship with one another [with God], and the blood of Jesus Christ His Son cleanses us from all sin.
 (I John 1:7)

 Today, in numerous instances, the converts are assenting to the facts of salvation, having been taught four or five “key verses” (verses appearing to fit the current idea of redemption) and are trusting they are candidates for Heaven.
 They do not know Jesus.
 They never have met the Master and they are not walking in the light of His Presence and will.